stickeeuk/laravel-code-style/README.md

 Once installed, you can run `./vendor/bin/phpstan analyse` at anytime which gives you a very good insight into your code.

-You can add the following snippet to your .lintstagedrc file, within the `"*.php"` block to run larastan on the files committed:
+You can add the following snippet to your .lintstagedrc file, within the `"*.php"` block to run Larastan on the files committed:

 ```
 "php ./vendor/bin/phpstan analyse --no-ansi --no-progress",